NotMisplaced/recipes/README.md

 2. Actually upload the recipes with a blurb about what each recipe means to me, in the style of a cookbook
 3. Implement a search bar system to find recipes by name or tag
 4. Implement aesthetic changes so the website has a professional feel to it
 5. Create more goals along the way.
-Never stop improving.
+There's always something to improve!